YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Creates a client connection with a server, which is located by the information provided by expr.
 A new socket is allocated for the client connection and is made the current socket for the device, if the operation is successful.

 expr specifies the protocol and the protocol-specific information.
-Currently, YottaDB/GT.M supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.
+Currently, YottaDB supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.
 For TCP/IP sockets, specify expr in the form of "<host>:<port>:TCP", where host is an IPv4 or IPv6 address optionally encapsulated by square-brackets ([]) like "127.0.0.1", "::1", "[127.0.0.1]", or "[::1]" or a IPv4 or IPv6 hostname like server.fis-gtm.com.
-When a hostname is specified, YottaDB/GT.M uses the IP version of the first address returned by DNS:
+When a hostname is specified, YottaDB uses the IP version of the first address returned by DNS:

 * that is supported by the operating system, and
 * for which a network interface exists.

-For LOCAL sockets, specify expr in the form of "<pathname>:LOCAL", where <pathname> is the name of the file to be used for communication. <pathname> may contain a dollar sign ($) followed by the name of an environment variable which YottaDB/GT.M expands in the same way as the device name for a sequential file.
+For LOCAL sockets, specify expr in the form of "<pathname>:LOCAL", where <pathname> is the name of the file to be used for communication. <pathname> may contain a dollar sign ($) followed by the name of an environment variable which YottaDB expands in the same way as the device name for a sequential file.
 The maximum allowed length of the expanded path name depends on the OS.

 For LOCAL sockets, CONNECT attempts to open the specified file.
 If it doesn't exist or there is no listener, CONNECT retries until it succeeds or a specified timeout expires.